Symphony No. 2 (Shostakovich): Structure

 The symphony is a short (about 20 minutes) experimental work in one movement; within this movement are four sections, the last of which includes a chorus.
 In a marked departure from his First Symphony, Shostakovich composed his Second in a gestural, geometric "music without emotional structure" manner, with the intent of reflecting speech patterns and physical movements in a neo-realistic style.
 This choice may have been influenced at least partially by Vsevolod Meyerhold's theory of biomechanics.

+The symphony begins with a "Largo" meant to portray the primordial chaos from which order emerged, instrumental voices merge in this 13-voice polyphonic beginning, like impulses released from the void.
+This was considered Klangflächenmusik (cluster composition) before the term was officially coined.
+This is followed by a meditative episode with a tempo marking of "quarter = 152".
+Shostakovich said in a letter to Boleslav Yavorsky that it depicted the "death of a child" killed on Nevsky Prospekt.
+The symphony concludes with a choral setting of "To October", a poem by Alexander Bezymensky praising Lenin and the October Revolution.

 Shostakovich placed far more emphasis on texture in this work than he did on thematic material.
 He quickly adds sonorities and layers of sound in a manner akin to Abstract Expressionism instead of focusing on contrapuntal clarity.
 While much of the symphony consequently consists of sound effects rather than music, the work possesses an unquestionable vitality and incorporates the basic elements of the musical language he used in the rest of his career.